captn3m0/captn3m0.github.com/pages/ebooks.md

 - <http://ficsave.xyz/>
 - <http://ff2ebook.com/old/>
 - <https://github.com/sainathadapa/reddit2mobi>
+- <https://doocer.com>, which generates EPUB/MOBI files out of RSS/ATOM feeds, and given a TOC.
+Pretty cool

 As a side-effect, I often get into the rabbit hole of generating the perfect EPUB instead of actually reading them.